 You may have some plug-in that blocks your torrents from uploading.

 Your torrents may have some errors.
 Check the torrent's status for this.

 Why does the main IP of my slot and torrent clients appear different?
 Which IP should I report to trackers?

 Our slot IPs are pooled to avoid clashing on trackers with a more extensive user database to help peers and seeders.

-If you need to submit Deluge's IP to your trackers, then you should use the IP's that are binding to the torrent clients.
+Our slot IPs are pooled to avoid clashing.
+If you need to submit IP's, then you should use the IP's that are binding to the torrent clients..
 You can obtain them by logging into Deluge and go to Settings -> Network -> Interface.
 Copy the IP from that field.